This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 History of Busan Gamcheon Cultural Village

-Formerly a mundane mountainside area where refugees settled after the Korean war, Gamcheon Village originally dates back to the 1920s.
 It boomed in the 1950s as the hilly landscape made it an affordable place to build family homes for the refugees.

-Refugees from all over the country were attracted to the area and the area rapidly grew with a hotch-potch of hastily constructed hillside homes – this also gave the street lay-out a labyrinth like quality, with hundreds of hidden side-streets and alleys.
+Refugees from all over Busan and South Korea were attracted to the area and the area rapidly grew with a hotch-potch of hastily constructed hillside homes.

 Fast forward to the early 2000’s whereby Gamcheon Village was falling into disrepair, thanks largely to an aging population and younger families moving elsewhere.